ergoplatform/ergodocs/docs/dev/Integration/guide.md

-This guide is for helping developers integrating Ergo into exchanges, wallets, pools wallets etc.
+This guide is for helping developers integrate Ergo into exchanges, wallets, pools wallets etc.

 Introduction
 ------------

 Some quick facts useful for an integration:

 * like Bitcoin, a transaction in Ergo has multiple inputs and outputs.
 Unspent outputs are single-use entities.
-However, Ergo is built from scratch thus scripts and transaction format are different.
+However, Ergo is built from scratch; thus, scripts and transaction formats are different.
 * like in Bitcoin, there are some standard scripts in Ergo associated with addresses, e.g. P2PK addresses.
-There's an article on address scheme available: https://ergoplatform.org/en/blog/2019_07_24_ergo_address/
+There's an article on address schemes available [here](https://ergoplatform.org/en/blog/2019_07_24_ergo_address/)
-* Ergo has inbuilt wallet API which is enough for most use-cases.
-API has Swagger interface (on 127.0.0.1:9053 by default in the mainnet, 127.0.0.1:9052 in the testnet) with descriptions and examples for API methods.
+* Ergo has an inbuilt wallet API which is enough for most use-cases.
+API has a Swagger interface (on 127.0.0.1:9053 by default in the mainnet, 127.0.0.1:9052 in the testnet) with descriptions and examples for API methods.
 * How to set up a node: https://ergoplatform.org/en/blog/2019_12_02_how_to_setup/, https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node

 Please run the node with -Xmx3G flag, e.g. ```java -jar -Xmx3G ergo-4.0.4.jar --mainnet -c mainnet.conf```